UK PM voices 'serious concern' over Delta variant in hint at delay to lockdown end | Health

 Johnson attempted to add some optimism by suggesting the government would not reimpose any restrictions, such as the ban on households mixing indoors or the closure of hospitality venues.
 The government has always said decisions at each stage of unlocking depend on the data.

-Britain on Friday reported 8,125 new COVID-19 cases, the highest daily total since February, adding that the reproduction "R" number and daily growth rates were also higher in the latest estimates, suggesting the pandemic was growing exponentially.
+Britain on Saturday reported 7,738 new COVID-19 cases, down slightly from a day earlier when they were the highest since February.
 Asked if he was less optimistic about the easing of lockdown than at the end of May, he said: "Yes, that's certainly fair."

 Any decision Johnson makes only applies to England because the devolved governments in Scotland, Wales and Northern Ireland make most public health decisions in their nations.
 Johnson has said that an increase in cases was always expected after the most recent stage of lockdown easing in May, but the key to whether all coronavirus restrictions can be scrapped will be the extent to which Britain's vaccine rollout has broken the link between cases and deaths.